Nuclear & Particle Physics

 Manfred Paulini studies questions connecting particle physics phenomena to issues relevant to cosmology.
 One of those questions concerns the fact that our visible universe exhibits a predominance of matter over antimatter.
 A process in particle physics called CP violation is considered relevant for breaking the symmetry between matter and anti-matter particles.
 Paulini has studied CP violation in mesons containing b-quarks with the CDF experiment at Fermilab.
 Another question concerns the nature of dark matter that makes up about one quarter of the content of the universe.
 Paulini currently searches for the production of dark matter particles with the CMS experiment at CERN.
 He is in particular interested in supersymmetric models involving the decay of dark matter particles to photons in the final state.

 Ira Rothstein uses the data from the LHC to explain the origin of mass and the nature of the dark matter.
 He has worked on various topics in this field ranging from theories of extra dimensions to calculating Higgs boson production rates.
-He has also using quantum field theory to calculate classical gravity wave profiles for inspiralling black holes.
+He has also used quantum field theory to calculate classical gravity wave profiles for inspiralling black holes.
 He also works on effective field theory techniques to find systematic ways of calculating strong interaction observables at high energies.

-Jim Russ' research centers on heavy quark physics at CDF and CMS, as well as particle astrophysics studies of ultra-high energy neutrino sources, e.g., Active Galactic Nuclei.
+Jim Russ's research centers on heavy quark physics at CDF and CMS, as well as particle astrophysics studies of ultra-high energy neutrino sources, e.g., Active Galactic Nuclei.
 At CDF, Russ is involve in B-physics and Quarkonium studies.
 These lead naturally into similar physics studies in the early running at CMS.
 Later Russ will work on Exotic searches for New Physics, using muons as probes.
 The neutrino work is now at the prototype stage and will develop over the next several years.

 Helmut Vogel's research interests are in experimental high-energy physics at colliding-beam accelerators, most recently the proton-proton collider, LHC, at CERN, whose center-of-mass energy of 8 TeV is the highest ever achieved.
 There, the CMS and ATLAS experiments have recently discovered a Higgs boson to complete the Standard Model of the unified electroweak interaction.
 At the LHC, Vogel is involved in the CMS experiment.
 His main interests are studies of heavy quarkonium (charmonium and bottomonium) and searches for physics beyond the Standard Model in the form of additional quarks beyond the known three families.